 Immensely complex, at its simplest automatic transmissions automatically change to higher and lower gears with changes in the car’s speed and the load on the engine.
-These also take into account the amount of pressure placed on the gas pedal, and shift accordingly to increase the engines RPM’s as necessary to reach the required speed.
+These also take into account the amount of pressure placed on the gas pedal and shift accordingly to increase the engine RPM’s as necessary to reach the required speed.

 An automatic transmission consists of the following: